-When it comes time to speak about sex & sexuality, we seem to have a very limited, very disassociated vocabulary for it, whether it is used inside of the bedroom or out.
+When it comes time to speak about sex and sexuality, we seem to have a very limited, very disassociated vocabulary for it, whether it is used inside of the bedroom or out.

 The words we know of are either dangerously four-lettered (cock, dyke, fuck, tits), tediously medical (labia, intercourse, buttocks, ejaculate), or overly cheesy (pleasure rod, love cave, va-jay-jay, sanguine monster of mating).

-But the one word (in my humbled opinion) that trumps all vulgar wordage, the one word that holds an immense amount of power & riskiness within its four letters, is cunt.
+But the one word (in my humble opinion) that trumps all vulgar wordage, the one word that holds an immense amount of power and riskiness within its four letters, is cunt.